Koopman Spectrum Nonlinear Regulators and Efficient Online Learning: Abstract

 \section{Abstract}

 Most modern reinforcement learning algorithms optimize a cumulative single-step cost along a trajectory.
 The optimized motions are often ‘unnatural’, representing, for example, behaviors with sudden accelerations that waste energy and lack predictability.
 In this work, we present a novel paradigm of controlling nonlinear systems via the minimization of the {\it Koopman spectrum cost}: a cost over the Koopman operator of the controlled dynamics.
 This induces a broader class of dynamical behaviors that evolve over stable manifolds such as nonlinear oscillators, closed loops, and smooth movements.
-We demonstrate that some dynamics realizations that are not possible with a cumulative cost are feasible in this paradigm.
-Moreover, we present a provably efficient online learning algorithm for our problem that enjoys a sub-linear regret bound under some structural assumptions.
+We demonstrate that some dynamics characterizations that are not possible with a cumulative cost are feasible in this paradigm, which generalizes the classical eigenstructure and pole assignments to nonlinear decision making.
+Moreover, we present a sample efficient online learning algorithm for our problem that enjoys a sub-linear regret bound under some structural assumptions.